camio/trivially_relocate_primitives/trivially_relocate_primitives.typ

    sign them according to the object's new address.
 2. Recursively do the same for the object's fields.

-Implementation experience is in progress and we do not forsee difficulties in either the noop implementation on most platforms or the more sophisticated ARM64e implementation#footnote[Note that at the time of this writing, there are no implementations of `std::trivially_relocate` for ARM64e.].
+Implementation experience is in progress but we do not forsee difficulties with neither the noop implementation on most platforms nor the more sophisticated ARM64e implementation#footnote[Note that at the time of this writing, there are no implementations of `std::trivially_relocate` for ARM64e.
+See https://github.com/llvm/llvm-project/pull/144420 for a work in progress].

 = Other considerations

 // TODO: Fill this section.
 Review email thread to identify other discussions on this

-== Will this cause security problems?
+== Will this undermine ARM64e security guarantees?

+Prior drafts of this proposal suggested implementations that indescriminately sign existing vtable pointers without apriori verifing their validity.
+This resulted in a Return-Oriented Programming (ROP) Gadget exploitable by hackers using buffer overruns.

+The current proposal avoids this attack by overwriting the vtable pointers to their correct values, thus eliminating the possibility that an attacker could set them to arbitrary memory locations.

-== Why is this being brought up now?
+== Why is this being brought up now (and not earlier)?

+Although trivial relocatability has been discussed for many years, issues related to ARM64e were brought forward only recently#footnote[Their first mention was in May of 2005 with @TrivialRelocatabilityAlt].
+It took us the time since then to understand the issues and formulate a suitable solution.

 == Is this a bug fix or a feature?

+An important aspect of the trivial relocatability's feature design is its basis operations.
+The basis operations provided in the C++26 working draft did not satisfy important use cases and that was discovered only recently.
+Consequently, we believe our contribution is a bug fix as the intention is ship a _complete_ trivial relocatability solution in C++26.

 == Is this critical for C++26?

+Whether or not this feature is considered a bug fix, we feel it is critical this functionaly be shipped in C++26.
+The ability to call existing C++ code ergonomically from Rust is a critical part of many major corporation's memory safety roadmaps.
+Delaying this functionality by three years may force undesirable choices like depending on non-portable undefined behavior for interop or strong push to rewrite existing C++ code that works just fine.
+This is a lose-lose situation.

 == Should this _replace_ `trivially_relocate` instead of compliment it?

+It could be argued that because `std::trivially_relocate` can be implemented in terms of `std::restart_lifetime` and `std::relocate` covers the common use-cases, `std::trivially_relocate` needn't be included in the standard library.

+We disagree with this assertion. `std::trivially_relocate` has legimite use cases, one being a replacement for similar operations provided by existing library relocation solutions.

 = Alternatives considered